etingof/snmpsim/README.txt

 About three times faster snapshot recording may be achieved by using SNMP's GETBULK operation:

-$ snmprec.py --agent-udpv4-endpoint=127.0.0.1 --use-getbulk --output-file=snmpsim/data/linux/1.3.6.1.2.1/127.0.0.1\@public.snmprec
+$ snmprec.py --agent-udpv4-endpoint=127.0.0.1 --use-getbulk --output-file=data/recorded/linksys-system.snmprec

-Faster recording may be important for capturing Managed Object changes with better resolution.
+Faster recording may be important for capturing changes to Managed Objects at better resolution.

 Another way to produce data files is to run the mib2dev.py tool against virtually any MIB file.
 With that method you do not have to have a donor